schneidermatic/Elastax/README.md

 # miniobs

-miniobs v7.12.0 contains various elastic stack cookbook recipes based on elastiv v7.12.0.
+miniobs v7.15.0 contains various elastic stack cookbook recipes based on elastic v7.15.0.
 These projects were created for demo or learning purposes only!

 ![Made with Herzblut](resources/assets/images/MadeWithHerzblut01.png) <br>